lukeWaninger/RiverRunner/paper/DesignSpecification.md

 * date_time: <em>timestamp</em> - timestamp when measurement was recorded
 * value: <em>real</em> - recorded measurement

-#### Additional schema information
+### Continuous Data Retrieval
+Retrieving all static and historical data need only be done once, but to keep the data up to date we need to continuously retrieve and integrate all new time series data into the database.
+The following data is retrieved on a daily basis.

+#### DarkSky Temperature/Precipitation Data
+Since retrieving historical temperature and precipitation data from NOAA involves sending a request and receiving an email in response containing a link to download the requested data (a process that would be cumbersome to repeat on a daily basis), <a href='https://darksky.net/dev'>DarkSky</a> (DarkSky), which provided simpler automatability was used for ongoing temperature and precipitation data.
+Continuous API calls to DarkSky are made with the `continuous.py` module.

+#### USGS Streamflow Data
+<a href='https://waterservices.usgs.gov/rest/IV-Test-Tool.html'>USGS's Instantaneous Values API</a> makes it easy to automate the continuous retrieval of time series data.
+Repeated calls to the USGS Instantaneous Values REST web service are also made using the `continuous.py` module.

+#### Snowpack Data
+Cnowpack is not currently being used as an exogenous predictor in our models, so it is not being collected on an ongoing basis at this time.
+However, as part of the process of retrieving historical snowpack data, we retrieved time series data from this source one day at a time.
+So, the `scrape_snowfall()` function could seemlessly be reused to continuously retrieve new data in the future, with the only modification needed is to automate the uploading of snowpack data into the database.

+### RDBMS
-All data will be gathered and processed according to this specification before being committed for persistence.
-Persistence will be managed through an RDBMS - PostgresSQL 10.3 - Ubuntu Server 16.04 LTE.
+All data is gathered and processed according to this specification before being committed for persistence.
+Persistence is managed through an RDBMS - PostgresSQL 10.3 - Ubuntu Server 16.04 LTE.
 </br>
 <img src="https://raw.githubusercontent.com/kentdanas/RiverRunner/master/doc/schema.png" width=400 style='display:block; margin-left:auto; margin-right:auto'>
 <br/>